Percentile Calculator

 Table of Contents

-4. The Relationship of Percentiles and Other Position Measures
+- The Relationship Between Percentiles and Other Measures of Position

-You can either type or copy and paste the data into the calculator.
-Make sure to separate each number with a comma or a space.
-Then enter the percentile you want in the find percentile box.
-If you need a table listing each 5th percentile, check the box for 'create a table of percentiles every 5%'.
-Finally, click the "calculate" button.
+To get started, simply type or paste your dataset into the calculator, ensuring each number is separated by a comma or a space.
+Next, enter your desired percentile into the "find percentile" box.
+If you need a detailed statistical breakdown, check the box labeled 'create a table of percentiles every 5%'.
+Finally, click the "calculate" button to get your results instantly.

 Percentiles

-Percentiles divide a data collection into 100 equal parts when arranged in ascending order.
-The pth percentile is always in the range of 0 and 100.
+Percentiles divide a dataset into 100 equal parts when the values are arranged in ascending order.
+The pth percentile always falls within the range of 0 to 100.

-The basic meaning of percentile is "percent below."
-So, percentiles (pth percentile) are numbers below which a percentage of the ranked data values lie.
-In other words, p% of the data set values are less than the pth percentile, and (100 − p)% are greater than the pth percentile.
+The core meaning of a percentile is the "percentage below."
+Therefore, a given percentile (the pth percentile) represents a specific threshold below which a certain percentage of ranked data values lie.
+In other words, p% of the values in a dataset are less than the pth percentile, and (100 − p)% are greater.

-For example, if the value X in a data set has 60% data values below that, we can say that the value X is the 60th percentile of the data set.
+For example, if value X in a dataset has 60% of the data falling below it, we can accurately say that value X is the 60th percentile of that dataset.

 Calculate Percentile Locator Formula